 With the publication of the PAGES Arctic 2k database, which contains proxy time series that respond to several quality criteria, it was possible to describe the climate in the Arctic-subarctic region over the last 2000 years from low to high frequency variabilities.
-Long-term tendency, secular variability, and multidecadal fluctuations with a focus on the last 200 years were described using statistical and signal analysis methods.
+Long-term tendency, secular variability, and multidecadal fluctuations with a focus on the last 200 years were

+5 described using statistical and signal analysis methods.

 We presented three new regional mean records for the North Atlantic, Alaska and Siberia regions.
 Owing to the uncertainties concerning the relationship between several proxy measurements and instrumental temperatures, climate variability has been studied based on proxy time series rather than temperature reconstructions.
-A large number of proxy time series in the PAGES Arctic 2k database are from the North Atlantic region, but the Siberia region, and to a lesser extent the Alaska region, are underrepresented.
+A large number of proxy time series in the PAGES Arctic 2k database are from the North Atlantic region, but the Siberia region, and to a lesser extent the Alaska region, are

+- 10 underrepresented.
 Therefore, the global Arctic-subarctic record is probably biased toward the North Atlantic climate variability.
-Increasing the number of series in the Pacific Arctic, western North America and Siberia would be relevant to gain a better understanding of the global Arctic-subarctic climate variability over the last two millennia.

-Despite the spatial heterogeneity of the database, we found regional long-term tendencies similar to the millennial cooling trend recorded at the global Arctic-subarctic spatial scale, except in the Siberia region.
+This study clearly underline the necessity to increase the number of series, especially in Alaska and Siberian areas.
+Increasing the number of series in the Pacific Arctic, western North America and Siberia would be relevant to gain a better understanding of the global Arctic-subarctic climate variability over the last two millennia. - Despite the spatial heterogeneity of the database, we found regional long-term tendencies similar to the millennial cooling trend recorded at the global Arctic-subarctic spatial scale, except in the Siberia region.
 Nevertheless, the three regions are characterized by a recent warming starting at the beginning of the 19th century.

-Synthesis of the expression of secular fluctuations has shown the spatial and temporal variability of the cold LIA.
+However, it is important to notice that because regional records corresponds to mix of climate variables and seasonal sensitivities, they cannot be consider as annual mean temperature reconstructions.
+Future effort should be made to study the impact of mix proxy seasonality and transfer function biases on paleoclimate signal reconstructed, whatever the studied climate parameter (e.g. temperature, precipitation).. - 20 Synthesis of the expression of secular fluctuations has shown the spatial and temporal variability of the cold LIA.
 The definition of the LIA as a major climate event is therefore equivocal, unlike the warm MCA, which seems more evenly represented.
 The focus on the last two centuries led to highlight that the recent warming was marked by a global increasing temperature trend linked to the anthropogenic forcing.
-It was also punctuated by climatic fluctuations related to regional internal climate oscillations that occur at multidecadal scales, especially the AMO in the North Atlantic region and the PDO in the Alaska region.
+It was also punctuated by climatic fluctuations related to regional internal climate oscillations that occur at multidecadal scales, especially the AMO in the North Atlantic region and the PDO in the Alaska - 25 region.
+It would be interesting to extend the study throughout the last 2000 years and determine if these scale of variability are persistent on longer timescales, especially during the warm MCA and cold LIA major climatic periods.
 The identification of this variability in the proxy-based records raises the important issue of the need to better understand regional past climate variability in the Arctic-subarctic area.
 Comparison between regional proxy-based records and instrumental climate index also lead to propose linkage between paleoclimate series on one side and instrumental data on the other.

-25 Acknowledgments
+30 Acknowledgments